aaronregis/TwitterSentiment/README.md

 10. Execute the Twitter API (which will startup and go into a waiting mode ready to accept an incoming connection),

-    **NOTE: You need to put in the necessary twitter account app secret keys and amend the listening IP address to be your nodes private IP**
+    **NOTE: You need to update with your twitter account app secret keys and amend the listening IP address to be your nodes private IP - before starting up the script**

 ```
 python stream_tweets_server.py